NativeScript/theme/README.md

 ## CSS Variables

-Since 2.0.17 beta, the Theme now exports all its internal variables to CSS ones.
+Since 2.0.17 beta, the Theme now exports all its internal variables to CSS ones in the .ns-root class.
 This is also done for Kendo based skins.
 You can use them to inherit your styles from the Theme.
 A list of the supported CSS variables follows:

 | Simple Colors | Constants | Light Colors | Dark Colors |
 |---------|---------|---------|---------|